|

 Apparently some rather fine juice got "declassified" here as

-weighty for the vintage.
+weighty for the vintages.
 It is a wine such as this which makes one turn away from

 the "Sauternes substitutes."
-This displays a lovely bit of
+Each displays a lovely bit of

-honeyed fruit and it even has a touch of oak.
+honeyed fruit and you'll even note a touch of oak.

 -